oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 ## Task 1: Create a Database Table

-With OML4R, you use proxy objects to access and manipulate data that resides in the database, e.g., a R data.frame proxy object (ore.frame) maps to a database table or view.
+With OML4R, you use proxy objects to access and manipulate data that resides in the database, e.g., an R data.frame proxy object (`ore.frame`) maps to a database table or view.
 OML4R uses these proxy objects and transparently translates many standard R functions into SQL.
 In this step, the iris data set is used for illustrative purposes to create a temporary database table.
 Such temporary tables are automatically deleted when the database connection to the database ends unless you have saved its proxy object to a datastore, which we'll discuss in step 10, before disconnecting.

-1. To use OML4R, you must first import the ORE package for Oracle R Enterprise and to use the overloaded implement  dplyr functions OREdplyr must be explicitly imported loaded to use.
-Run the following scripts to import the ORE, OREdplyr packages, and set the display options:
+1. To use OML4R, you must first import the ORE package for Oracle R Enterprise and to use the overloaded implement  `dplyr` functions `OREdplyr` must be explicitly imported loaded to use.
+Run the following scripts to import the `ORE`, `OREdplyr` packages, and set the display options:

   ```r
   <copy>